Can pets eat Walnut?

 Description

-Walnuts are oily tree nuts sold in-shell, shelled halves, chopped pieces, and snack mixes for baking and casual eating.
-English walnuts are the common edible type, while black walnuts and moldy walnuts are higher-risk exposures for pets.
-The nuts are calorie-dense and high in fat.
+Walnuts are oily tree nuts sold in-shell, shelled halves, chopped pieces, and snack mixes.
+English walnuts are the common edible type; black walnuts and moldy walnuts carry higher risk.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.